 PVC Grow Light Stand You Can Make

-The GardensAll crew had a special situation with an unoccupied desk in our office and thought the knee space might work out as a cubby for a scaled-down grow light system as shown in the how-to video.
+The GardensAll crew had a situation with an unoccupied desk in our office and thought the knee space might work out as a cubby for a scaled-down grow light system as shown in the how-to video.

 Practically all dimensions were cut in half, and we left key joints unglued just like the bigger model.
 We dry fit every piece to make sure of our measurements and then carefully did the gluing, starting with the shorter pieces.